luca-rosa/FlowAnalysis/README.md

 # FlowAnalysis

-Install FlowCal with pip install FlowCal
+Install FlowCal with: _pip install FlowCal_

-To run the script: python mainFlow.py X
+To run the script: _python mainFlow.py X_

 X is the only accepted argument.
 It's the gating percentage (value between 20 and 90) If no argument is given the default percentage is 50%